AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

     Frontend ->> Frontend: Update UI
 ```
 ### Explanation
-- Send init signal through WS: This contains team data found on the client side
+- Send init signal through WS: This contains team data found on the client side, the client might be able to join the original team
 - Update, commit and release lock: Updates team data in DB as well as in memory team table
 - Broadcast team update:
     - Sends broadcast to all servers